CodePawfect/hexagonal-auth-service/README.md

   "password": "test123"
 }'
 ```
+## Contributing
+I welcome contributions from the community!
+Whether you're fixing bugs, improving documentation, or proposing new features, your efforts are appreciated.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.